Achyuth16/Acoustic-echo-cancellation/README.md

-# Acoustic-echo-cancellation
+# Adaptive-noise-cancellation
-This project is about the comparison between different adaptive algorithms usages in acoustic echo cancellation.
+AEC using adaptive filters in MATLAB &amp; C++